|Semester and Year||SP 2013|

 French philosopher and cultural historian Michel Foucault’s radical approach to the power, knowledge, and subjectivity destabilized rigid distinctions between the individual and discursive structures, and it anticipated a new form of "bio-politics."
 These approaches have been broadly influential across the humanities, cultural studies, and social theory.
 Foucault’s later work on care of the self was devoted to understanding philosophy as a way of life, a spiritual exercise, and a practice of freedom.
 This work opens up new ways of thinking about ancient philosophy and religious life.
-To help unpack the religious aspects of Foucault’s later work we will collaborate and share readings with Joseph Thometz’s Postmodern Religious Thought class.
-Authors we will discuss beyond Foucault include Stuart Hall, John Caputo, Pierre Hadot, Epictetus, Marcus Aurelius, Thomas Merton, and Thich Nhat Hahn.
+Authors we discuss beyond Foucault include Stuart Hall, John Caputo, Pierre Hadot, Epictetus, Marcus Aurelius, Thomas Merton, and Thich Nhat Hahn.

 Interdisciplinary Seminars (IDSEM-UG)